From a War to a Crisis (1919-1929)

 However, there were those who benefitted from this situation.
 These were either prudent owners, who correctly anticipated that it was not the right time to invest in the immediate post-war period, or others who could not afford to buy vessels at the highly inflated prices after the War.
 This enabled them to be in an advantageous position a few years later when ship prices radically changed again.

 Throughout this time and even before the War ended, the Greek owners tried to address the needs of the industry at home, through the establishment of various enterprises within Greece, especially banks and insurance companies.
-However, these eventually supported land enterprises rather than shipping.
+However, these establishments ended up supporting land enterprises rather than shipping.
 This occurred because the political developments in the country and the instability in the economy inevitably led many Greek shipowners to maritime centres abroad, especially London.
 Even the board of the Union of Greek Shipowners ceased meetings following the fall of Venizelos, who despite his heavy tax policy had left a positive mark on the industry with his initiative of establishing the Hellenic Coast Guard in 1919.

 The image of the Greek shipping industry was spoiled even further during 1920-1921.
-This was due to actions by several newly established shipowners, who had acquired very old steamers at extremely high prices and eventually lost them under suspicious circumstances.
+This was due to the actions of several newly established shipowners, who had acquired very old steamers at extremely high prices and eventually lost them under suspicious circumstances.
 This resulted in the total discrediting of the industry, despite the fact that none of these incidents were related to traditional shipping families.
 However, this did not prevent British insurers from blacklisting Greek shipping, which took many years and efforts to overcome.
 At the same time, shipowners realised the need to reactivate the Union of Greek Shipowners.
 Its operations were resumed in 1924 under the leadership of one of the most respected personalities within the industry, Stamatis G. Embiricos.

 The devastating earthquake in Tokyo on September 1, 1923, and the increase in demand for the transportation of cargoes due to this tragic event, had a positive effect on the market.
 This led many Greeks to gradually begin investing once more in second-hand tonnage.
 In 1925, the Greek fleet surpassed the size of the pre-war fleet for the first time; however, it still differed vastly in terms of quality and average age of ships.

 Another unexpected development, the British miners’ strike in 1926, led to the disappearance of British coal from the market.
 This allowed other market players to dynamically develop their production in order to meet the demand of the specific material, which was the main source of energy at the time.
-Many newcomers took advantage of the rising market and, with the financial support of their compatriots operating shipping offices in London, managed to acquire steamships, most of which started operating under the command of their new owners.
+Many newcomers in the industry took advantage of the rising market and, with the financial support of their compatriots operating shipping offices in London, managed to acquire steamships, most of which started operating under the command of their new owners.

 During a time when Greece was trying to find stability after years of devastating civil unrest and divisions, Venizelos found himself once again at the helm of the country in July 1928.
 Shipowners met with the Prime Minister to brief him on the overall situation of the shipping industry that had diverted the core of its operations to London for some time.
 Venizelos responded immediately by setting up a committee with members from all political parties, headed by Vice President Andreas Michalacopoulos, in order to study the industry’s problems.
-Among these were issues arising from policies adopted by the state on seafarers, putting at risk the competitive status of Greek-flag vessels.
+Among these were issues arising from policies adopted by the state on seafarers, putting at risk the competitive status of Greek-flagged vessels.
 In that memorandum, submitted by the owners in September 1929, the possibility of massive re-flagging of Greek ships was mentioned for the first time.

 The Committee’s work was a lengthy process.
 Its conclusions were issued in 1931, but failed to serve anything more than a mere record of the problems encountered at the time.
-The developments were extremely rapid, as only a month after the submission of the shipowners’ memorandum, the Wall Street Crash on Black Tuesday, 20 October 1929, brought chaos to global economy and consequently to the shipping industry at large.
+The developments were extremely rapid, as only a month after the submission of the shipowners’ memorandum, the Wall Street Crash on Black Tuesday, 29 October 1929, brought chaos to global economy and consequently to the shipping industry at large.